A webcam is an indispensable part of a streamer’s arsenal. Generally, streams that include a “face cam” tend to be more popular.

 The C270 can record in 720p, which is the standard for most affordable webcams today.
 Even though it uses a seemingly meager 3-megapixel camera, Logitech’s great software plays a big role in helping this webcam provide clean and crisp videos.

 The only real issue we have with the C270 is that it can feel a bit flimsy when mounted.
-This isn’t that big of a problem for desktop users, but it’s something worth noting if you intend on using it with a laptop.
+This isn’t that big of a problem for desktop users, but it’s something worth noting if you intend to use it with a laptop.

 - Solid video quality